LANneeer/python_final/README.md

 ## Project structure

-- static - directory which is contains all raw file data
+- static - directory which is contains all files
-- data - directory which is contains all processed file data
+- data - directory which is contains all raw file data
 - utils - an utility module which uses for aggregate data
 - .gitignore - file to ignore unnecessary files
 - example.env - environment variables